Ohio unemployment claims rise again as pandemic impact felt - WHIZ News

-COLUMBUS, Ohio (AP) — Both initial and continuing claims for unemployment compensation rose last week, another sign of the economy’s continued weakness during the coronavirus pandemic, the state said Thursday.
+COLUMBUS, Ohio (AP) — Both initial and continuing claims for unemployment compensation rose in Ohio last week, another sign of the economy’s continued weakness during the coronavirus pandemic.

-For the week ending Dec.
-12, 38,327 Ohioans filed initial claims for unemployment, a 6% increase from the previous week, which also saw an increase from the week before, the Department of Job and Family Services said.
+The Ohio Department of Job and Family Services said Thursday that 38,327 Ohioans filed initial claims for unemployment for the week ending Dec.
+12. That marked a 6% increase from the previous week, which had seen an increase from the week before.

 Continuing claims for unemployment, considered a more reliable indicator of economic health, rose to 274,658 for the week ending Dec.
 12, a slight increase from the previous week, the state said.